 There are constantly new therapies and modalities for BPH and BPH symptom treatments being developed and it is important to be educated about each one to find out if they will be effective and suit you.
-Doctors Shaw and Tsai at Austin Urology Institute are on the forefront of emerging, advanced, and effective treatments for BPH and take great pride in helping patients navigate through their BPH treatment journey.
+Dr. Shaw at Austin Urology Institute is on the forefront of emerging, advanced, and effective treatments for BPH and take great pride in helping patients navigate through their BPH treatment journey.
 Not every patient or prostate is alike and the doctors and staff at Austin Urology Institute are available to help tailor treatments that are specific to you.

 Virtual Visits Available

 We offer both in-clinic and remote telemedicine consultations worldwide.